 The same guests, visitors, parents, etc. must return to the School Office to sign out, and exit through the Main Entrance doors only.
+All visitors must sign out using the School Safe ID kiosk before leaving the building.
 Parents, visitors, guests, etc. are not permitted to visit a classroom or any part of the school without reporting to the School Office first.
 The safety and security of our students, faculty and staff are our top priority.
 We appreciate your strict adherence to our security procedures and policies.